Alan Wilson and the Structure & Motion Laboratory

 Professor Alan Wilson BSc BVMS PhD MRCVS

-Alan qualified in Veterinary Medicine and Surgery and with a BSc in Physiology from the University of Glasgow.
-Much of his student career was spent running competitively at international standard.
-It was during this time that he developed an interest in the mechanics of athleticism and the limits to athletic performance.
-A PhD at the University of Bristol in tendon injury mechanisms followed.
-His external examiner was Robert McNeill-Alexander, a pioneer and world-leading scientist in the field of animal biomechanics.
+I qualified in Veterinary Medicine and Surgery and with a BSc in Physiology from the University of Glasgow, despite spending much of my student career running competitively at international standard.
+During this time I became interested in the mechanics of athleticism and the limits to athletic performance, so undertook a PhD in tendon injury mechanisms at the University of Bristol.

-Alan’s research has encompassed a range of subjects, from the study of individual muscle fibres and tendons, to whole animal locomotion, to how whole groups of animals work together.
-This has included species as diverse as humans, horses, greyhounds, ostriches, camels, wild dogs and cheetahs, with plans for others in the future.
+My research has encompassed a range of subjects, from the study of individual muscle fibres and tendons, to whole animal locomotion, to how whole groups of animals work together.
+This has included species as diverse as humans, horses, greyhounds, ostriches, camels, wild dogs and cheetahs, geese and pigeons, with plans for others in the future.

 Two key ideas

 The way an animal moves, its strengths and its limitations are dictated by its structure – its anatomy (which in turn has evolved to produce the types of movement necessary for that particular species).
 This relationship is vital to an understanding of how animals (including man) move to hunt, to escape, to find food, to optimise its interactions with other animals and the territory it inhabits.

 The increasing sophistication and miniaturisation of a wide range of technology makes it increasingly possible to measure animal movement in ways previously impossible, especially during natural, free ranging movement, rather than in the laboratory.